ianbaxter/noiser/README.md

 An experimental synthesizer that uses React and the Web Audio API to create earth-shattering dubbed out noise.

-This is a PWA so if you add it to your homepage it can be used even when you are offline!
+This is a Progressive Web App (PWA) so if you install it, it can be used even when you are offline!

 ## Setup